 Nothing says Christmas in New York City quite like the Rockefeller Center Christmas Tree.
-The 2021 Rock Center tree has been picked out, and we’re excited to announce that it’s a 12-ton Norway spruce from Elkton, MD that measures in at an impressive 79 feet tall and 46 feet wide!
-This is the first time ever that the Rock Center tree will come from Maryland.
+The 2023 Rock Center tree has been picked out, and we’re excited to announce that it’s a 12-ton Norway spruce from Vestal, NY, that measures in at an impressive 80 feet tall and 43 feet wide!

-The majestic tree, which is approximately 85 years old, will be cut on Nov.
-11 and is set to arrive at Rock Center on Saturday, Nov.
-13. You’ll be able to see the tree in all its natural glory that day and in the coming weeks, but you’ll have to be patient about seeing it lit up for the holidays!
+The majestic tree, which is approximately 80-85 years old, will be cut and is set to arrive in NYC on Saturday, Nov.
+11. You’ll be able to see the tree in all its natural glory that day and in the coming weeks, but you’ll have to be patient about seeing it lit up for the holidays!
 Trimming a tree as big as this is no easy feat, so it’ll take workers some time to decorate it before the official Rockefeller Center Christmas Tree lighting ceremony.
-After all, there are more than 500,000 multi-colored LED lights (that’s nearly 5 miles of lights!) on this tree.
+After all, there are more than 50,000 multi-colored LED lights on approximately 5 miles of wire on this tree.

 We’re as eager as you are to see the tree lit in all its glory, but there’s still plenty of holiday fun to be had in the meantime!
-Go ice-skating at the Rink at Rockefeller Center (opening this weekend!), get some holiday shopping done at Bryant Park’s Winter Village, or even head to a local farm to pick out your family’s very own real Christmas tree this year!
+Go ice-skating at the Rink at Rockefeller Center, get some holiday shopping done at Bryant Park’s Winter Village, or even head to a local farm to pick out your family’s very own real Christmas tree this year!

 |Tree weight||12 tons|

-The Rockefeller Center tree lighting ceremony is on Wednesday, Dec.
-1, 2021, at 8pm.
-It will be broadcast live on Peacock in a special called Christmas in Rockefeller Center.
-NBC News’ TODAY co-anchors Savannah Guthrie, Hoda Kotb, Al Roker and Craig Melvin will host the event.
+The Rockefeller Center tree lighting ceremony is on Wednesday, Nov.
+29, 2023, at 8pm.
+It will be broadcast live on NBC in a special called Christmas at Rockefeller Center.

 The first Rockefeller Center Christmas Tree was erected in 1931 by construction workers at the Rockefeller Plaza construction site.
 During the height of the Great Depression, the workers pooled their money together to buy a 20-foot balsam fir, which was then decorated with handmade garlands created by the workers’ families.
-The following year, Rockefeller Center decided to make the Christmas tree a holiday tradition and held the first tree lighting ceremony.
+Rockefeller Center decided to make the Christmas Tree an annual tradition and held the first tree lighting ceremony in 1933.

-Continuing a longstanding tradition, the 2021 Rockefeller Center tree will be donated to Habitat for Humanity at the end of the holiday season.
-The tree will be milled, treated, and made into lumber that will be used to help build affordable homes for families.
+Continuing a longstanding tradition, the 2023 Rockefeller Center tree will be donated to Habitat for Humanity at the end of the holiday season.
+The tree will be milled, treated, and made into lumber that will be used to build homes.